 Bike at First Landing.
 In addition to more than 15 miles of hiking trails First Landing Sate Park has designated biking routes and allows bikes and hikers free use of the interior roads.
 Rent bikes at the camp store near the Chesapeake Bay Center or bring your own, either way the area offers a safe beautiful habitat for active outing.
 The Bay Center, an environmentally focused interactive facility created for visitors, is the location of the Bay Lab, an outpost of the Virginia Marine Science Museum.
 Featuring wet labs, touch tanks and aquariums, it is also the meeting place for day adventures within the park.

-Cast a line.
-Easy access to ocean and bay fishing, modern marinas, and numerous charter boats available for offshore excursions make Virginia Beach a premier destination for winter fishing.
-Catch the thrill of hooking Virginia Beach’s diverse selection of game fish – in-shore and offshore – including drum, cobia, amberjack, tuna, bluefish, tautog, croaker, marlin, swordfish, wahoo and many more local favorites.
-Virginia Beach also is known as the “Striped Bass Capital of the World,” because as much as 80 percent of East Coast striped bass are spawned in the Chesapeake Bay.
-Cast off the Virginia Beach Fishing Pier on 15th street in the heart of the resort area or at the Lynnhaven Fishing Pier, which stretches into the Chesapeake Bay.
-Need to know: If you didn't bring your fishing gear, all the necessities are available to rent.
+Cast a line off 15th Street.
+Easy access to ocean and bay fishing, modern marinas, and numerous charter boats available for offshore excursions make Virginia Beach a premier destination for spring break fishing.
+Cast off the Virginia Beach Fishing Pier on 15th street or at the Lynnhaven Fishing Pier which stretches into the Chesapeake Bay.
+If you do not have fishing gear, all the necessities are available to rent.
 For those craving a day of deep-sea fishing, boat charters are available at both Rudee Inlet and Lynnhaven Marina.
-For a different angling experience, try fly-fishing from a sea kayak to reach prime inshore waters.

 Climb the lighthouse.
 The top of the Old Cape Henry Lighthouse on the northeastern tip of Virginia Beach provides an excellent view of the current lighthouse.
 Both lighthouses are located within Fort Story Army Base.
 Built in 1791, the Old Lighthouse offers an impressive horizon mark to the entrance of Chesapeake Bay.
 Replaced by a newer version, the original lighthouse is no longer used for ship navigation, but is open seasonally for self-guided tours.
 The climb to the top is worth it and made even better with binoculars.
 Need to know: To gain access to the lighthouse visitors must obtain a pass at the gate.
 All passengers 18 years or older must provide a photo identification for the sentry.

 Tour the Chesapeake.
 Paddling the Chesapeake in a kayak is both invigorating and fun.
 Chesapean Kayak Tours based at First Landing provides guided or self-guided tours through the park's wetlands and maritime forest.
 First Landing State Park is an "easy-going" adventure.
 The tour introduces the rich habitat of the wetlands and lush maritime forest.
 See great blue herons fishing in the shallows and ospreys circling high above.
-Halfway through the tour take a short hike to explore a hidden lake and enjoy a light snack.
+Halfway through the tour there is time to take a short hike to a secret lake.

 Shop ‘til you drop.
 Virginia Beach offers a trolley route to and from Lynnhaven Mall, one of the largest malls on the East Coast.
 Anchored by Hecht’s, JC Penney and Dillards, with oodles of connecting shops and restaurants there are is plenty to tempt even a resolved shopper.
 In addition to the extensive shopping menu there are also many unique kiosks designed to stop shoppers in their tracks and conclude an impulse buy.
 Down the road in Norfolk, The McArthur Center has more than 150 stores including Nordstroms and Dillards, plus Internet booths and eighteen movie theaters.